Oligotoma nigra

 Oligotoma nigra, also known as the black webspinner, is a species of insect in the order Embiidina, also known as Embioptera.

 Description

 The adult of this species tends to be entirely dark brown or black.
-They reach approximately 9mm in length.
+They reach approximately 9 millimeters in length.
 Females tend to be redder in body color than males are.
 Only adult males have wings and are capable of flying.
 Adult males, unlike adult females, have an affinity for light.
 The nymphs are much paler than adults, and they darken in color as they mature.

 Life cycle

 The entire life cycle of the black webspinner is typically completed within a year.
 They are a hemimetabolous insect species, meaning that they have incomplete metamorphosis.
 During developmental stages the nymphs produce silk from silk glands.
 The glands are located on the basal segment of the foretarsus. they use this ability to create silk tunnels for protection from predators and to store food.
 Eggs are laid within the silk tunnels.
 When the nymphs hatch they expand the network of tunnels.
 This network continues to expand as the insect matures.
 The vast majority of their life is spent within the silk tunnel.